MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/passportforwork-csp.md

 <a href="" id="tenantid-policies-usehellocertificatesassmartcardcertificates"></a>***TenantId*/Policies/UseHelloCertificatesAsSmartCardCertificates** (only for ./Device/Vendor/MSFT)
 Added in Windows 10, version 1809.
 If you enable this policy setting, applications use Windows Hello for Business certificates as smart card certificates.
 Biometric factors are unavailable when a user is asked to authorize the use of the certificate's private key.
 This policy setting is designed to allow compatibility with applications that rely exclusively on smart card certificates.

-If you disable or do not configure this policy setting, applications do not use Windows Hello for Business certificates as smart card certificates, and biometric factors are available when a user is asked to authorize the use of the certificate's private key.
+If you disable or don't configure this policy setting, applications don't use Windows Hello for Business certificates as smart card certificates, and biometric factors are available when a user is asked to authorize the use of the certificate's private key.

 Windows requires a user to lock and unlock their session after changing this setting if the user is currently signed in.